Tenby railway station: History

 Tenby has had two signal boxes.
 The first, of timber construction, opened in 1895 and closed in 1956.
 Its successor opened in 1956 and closed in 1988.

 The only passing loop on the Whitland to Pembroke Dock branch is located at Tenby, allowing east and westbound trains to pass here.
 As there is no longer a signal box at the station, the electric token instruments for the block sections on either side are operated by the train crew under the supervision of the Whitland signaller (a similar system operates on the Heart of Wales Line).
 Tenby has the first application of motor points worked directly by the token system.

 Facilities

 The station is unstaffed but has a ticket machine.
 There is a shelter on the eastbound platform in addition to the canopies on each side.
 Train running information is available via digital display screens, a help point on platform 2, timetable posters and by telephone.
 There is a payphone in the station car park.
 The platforms are linked by footbridge, but wheelchair and mobility impaired users may reach the eastbound platform by means of a barrow crossing (with assistance).
 Level access is available from the car park to the westbound platform.

-In February 2025, it was reported that plans had been submitted to install an accessible footbridge as the station it is not compliant with the Equality Act 2010.
+In February 2025, it was reported that plans had been submitted to install an accessible footbridge as the station is not compliant with the Equality Act 2010.
+Work on the project is expected to begin in December and be completed by Christmas 2026.